jmc734/jmc734.github.io/_posts/2015-01-09-chrome-app-udp-multicast-permissions.md

 categories:	javascript
 ---

 Now that the `chrome.socket` API has been deprecated, you should now be using `chrome.sockets.tcp`, `chrome.sockets.tcpServer`, and `chrome.sockets.udp`.
-With this change comes a change in how you give your app networking permissions in your manifest file.
-Previously, if you wanted to allow your app to make a UDP sendTo(), your manifest file would look something like this:
+With this change comes a change in how you give your app networking permissions in your manifest file. <!-- more -->Previously, if you wanted to allow your app to make a UDP sendTo(), your manifest file would look something like this:

 {% highlight json %}
 {